Reesy/react-experiment-video-player/README.md

     - [ ] Leave room/close socket
     - [ ] Show how many users are currently watching the video
     - [ ] Add ability for a private group watch, randomised 'password' key.
+    - [ ] Create room should pass a 'resource id' and the other client should retrieve the resource from the videoAPI rather than funneling through the socket.
 - [ ] Rescan host directories for updated content
 - [ ] Clean up disconnected socket connections
 - [ ] Reassign 'host' when the host leaves (the socket who's videos state is grabbed when a new user joins the room)